 Every person has a different study groove.
 So what works for me personally won't necessarily work for you.

-I figured out what kind of approach to Anki flashcards works for me over a very long period of time.
-At the time of this writing, my Anki program tells me that I’ve spent 1056 hours studying flashcards, and this does not even included all of the (many) decks that I have deleted:
+I figured out what kind of approach to Anki flashcards worked for me over a very long period of time.
+Around when I quit using Anki, the program was telling me that I'd spent 1056 hours studying flashcards, and this does not even include all of the (many) decks that I had deleted by that point:

 Memorizing every flashcard is less important than reviewing the flashcards every day.

 Ideally, we want to give a lot of focus and attention to every single flashcard, but this is only a good thing to do if we are still able to consistently study the flashcards every day over a long period of time.
 If you find that cards are taking you too long to review every day, then maybe you should lower the number of new cards you're studying and be a little more liberal with the "Good" button.